dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 console.log(days); // 1092
 ```

 In my testing with this so far it would seem that this does not result in any weird outcomes that are way off when compared to a more complex solution that I will be getting to next.
-So when it comes down to it, it would seem that something like this works okay for getting a number of days between tow date objects in javaScript.
+So when it comes down to it, it would seem that something like this works okay for getting a number of days between two date objects in javaScript.

+In this example I am refraining from rounding the result when using the getDayDiff1 method.
+This is something that I think should be left alone when making a method for creating a number of days between to date objects.
+In the event that there is a slight discrepancy in time, how that would be handled will depend on the code of the application that uses something like this.
+In general it might be a good idea to use Math.round, rather than Ceil or floor.

 ## 2 - An overly complex solution that involves looping, and getting the number of days in a month